 • Active autoimmune disease or documented history of autoimmune disease that required systemic steroids or other immunosuppressive medications.
 Certain exceptions as defined in protocol apply.

-• Treatment with systemic immunosuppressive medications within 4 weeks prior to the first dose of study drug.
+• Diagnosis of immunodeficiency or treatment with systemic immunosuppressive medications within 7 days prior to the first dose of study drug.
 Certain exceptions as defined in protocol apply.

-• History of hepatitis B, hepatitis C, or human immunodeficiency virus (HIV) infection for Parts 1 and 3.
-Exceptions as defined in protocol for expansion cohorts will apply.
+• History of hepatitis B, hepatitis C, or human immunodeficiency virus (HIV) infection.
+Exceptions as defined in protocol apply.

 • Active interstitial lung disease (ILD) or pneumonitis or a history of ILD or pneumonitis requiring treatment with steroids or other immunosuppressive medications.

-• Clinically significant cardiac condition, including myocardial infarction, uncontrolled angina, cerebrovascular accident, or other acute uncontrolled heart disease < 3 months; left ventricular ejection fraction (LVEF) < 50%; New York Heart Association (NYHA) Class III or IV congestive heart failure; or uncontrolled hypertension.
+• Clinically significant cardiac condition, including myocardial infarction, uncontrolled angina, cerebrovascular accident, or other acute uncontrolled heart disease < 3 months; left ventricular ejection fraction (LVEF) < 50%; New York Heart Association (NYHA) Class III or IV congestive heart failure; or uncontrolled hypertension; or oxygen saturation <92% on room air.

 • Active, hemodynamically significant pulmonary embolism within 3 months prior to enrollment on this trial.